-Today, hard cider is experiencing a renaissance, with more than 35 million gallons produced in 2013 and industry growth second to none among alcoholic beverages sold in the U.S. One of the biggest issues facing producers, however, has nothing to do with marketing or legal roadblocks, and everything to do with a general lack of the right varieties.
+Today, hard cider is experiencing a renaissance, with more than 25 million consumers in 2017 and industry growth second to none among alcoholic beverages sold in the U.S. One of the biggest issues facing producers, however, has nothing to do with marketing or legal roadblocks, and everything to do with a general lack of the right varieties.
 Once widespread, cider apple trees are currently dwarfed in numbers by their more table-friendly varieties.

 "The hard-cider industry is essentially developing without a true raw material," Galen Williams of Bull Run Cider told Modern Farmer last year.
 "Cidermakers are using everything they can to make interesting, good-tasting ciders without actual cider fruit."